Attaching a Shed-Dormer Roof

 When the ridge isn’t structural, collar ties are usually necessary between the dormer rafters and the existing rafters on the opposite side of the roof.
 These collar ties have to be sized and attached to resist the outward thrust acting on the front wall of the dormer.

-Metal framing connectors should also be used wherever shed-roof rafters attach to either a structural ridge or the header.
+Metal framing connectors also should be used wherever shed-roof rafters attach to either a structural ridge or the header.
 And with any type of shed dormer, it’s always a good idea to let a structural engineer see the plans before you start tearing off shingles.